tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

   ![stu_concat_compare.png](Images/stu_concat_compare.png)

 * Standard deviation is required to calculate sharpe ratios.
 Standard deviation calculates the average value and compares the distribution of values to that average.

 * The `std` function can be used to compute standard deviation.
-The output from the function is a series that indicates how far the value is from the mean, in the same units as the base data.
+The output from the function is a Series that indicates how far the value is from the mean, in the same units as the base data.
 The greater the value/deviation, the greater the risk and volatility.

   ```python
   # Calculate std dev